didii/asp-net-core-vue-starter/README.md

 ## Issues and Contribution

-Want to file a bug, contribute some code, or improve documentation?
+Want to file a bug, contribute some code, improve documentation or contest my design ideas?
 Excellent!
 Please make sure to check existing issues before opening a new one.

 ---